Earth-Agent: Unlocking the Full Landscape of Earth Observation with Agents: Experiments

 Since many Earth-Bench tasks involve processing hundreds of images, existing open-source agent frameworks cannot handle these questions due to input size constraints.
 To enable fair comparison, we construct \textbf{Earth-Bench-Lite}, a reduced yet representative subset that preserves modality diversity while remaining within the capacity of general-purpose agents.
 It consists of $60$ questions evenly distributed across the three EO modalities: Spectrum, Products, and RGB.
 As shown in Table~\ref{tab:comparison to general agents}, we report results across three modalities: \emph{Spectrum}, \emph{Products}, and \emph{RGB}.

 By comparison, general agents show \textbf{}limited modality coverage.
 They can handle relatively simple \emph{Spectrum} tasks by writing ad-hoc code, but perform poorly on \emph{Products} tasks due to the lack of domain-specific spatiotemporal analysis tools.
 For the \emph{RGB} modality, MGX and Coze even fail to complete any tasks.
 In contrast, by interacting with 104 predefined geoscience tools, Earth-Agent consistently achieves superior performance across all three modalities, whether driven by the closed-source GPT-5 or the open-source DeepSeek-V3.1.
+We also compared the latency of our Earth-Agent framework with that of the baseline agents.
+The latency remains within a reasonable range when compared to existing general agents.
+The substantial performance improvements in task completion more than justify the additional computational cost.
+A detailed discussion can be found in the Appendix \ref{sec:Latency Experiment}.